Rhodes Island Greece. The must-do list!

 Ialyssos is the largest village of Rhodes.
 It used to be the vacation place of Rhodes affluent residents and for this reason, the region is characterized by its neoclassical houses and large mansions with palm trees in the courtyards.
-One more reason to visit the area are the ruins of a settlement dating back to Minoan times near the village of Trianda and Mycenaean cemeteries in the hills around it.
+One more reason to visit the area is the ruins of a settlement dating back to Minoan times near the village of Trianda and Mycenaean cemeteries in the hills around it.

 Seven Springs Rhodes

 Rhodes has a small, hidden paradise which reveals only to the nature lovers.
 This is none other than the Seven Springs, located 30 km from the center of Rhodes Town.

 In a beautiful setting with tall trees, which is named after the seven springs from where gush cool water runs, you will have the opportunity to experience moments of incredible relaxation with absolute protagonist nature.

 Tip: Do not miss the opportunity to visit the lake in the region, crossing the small narrow tunnel from the gully which leads you there.

 The old town of Rhodes was built by the Knights of St John, who arrived in Rhodes in the 13th century.
 Wandering through the streets of the Old Town will bring you in front of the Street of the Knights, which is built on top of one of the oldest streets in the city.
 It used to be the main street of the Old Town, with a width of 6 meters, where you will come across most of the medieval buildings.

 The Old Town is not however available only for romantic walks.
 It is a vibrant part of the city and flooded with life.